-I hope to write some poetry about the places I visit.
+I am not clear how I shall write about the place to which I am faithful.
+Perhaps by writing in this place (the website) I will learn to write of the place I am going to investigate.
+I hope to write some poetry about place and the places I visit.
 This is perhaps the only certainty I can rely on.
-Whether any other form of writing will develop from my thoughts beyond reportage was something I do not know.
-It is also important to me that I acknowledge any reading I incorporate into the writing.
-Whether the writing I publish on the website needs to be recognisable as academic writing or some less rigid form I am not yet sure about.
-If it is to be academic then I need to learn to write in that discipline.
-Could I illustrate any aspect of the project with other authors work as well?
-I understand about some aspects of about plagiarism, although for example, how much you can quote, from a poem to publish on a personal website I do not know.
+Whether any other form of writing beyond reportage will develop from my thoughts, is something I do not know.
+It is also important to me that I acknowledge any reading I incorporate into that writing.
+Whether the writing I publish on the website needs to be recognisable as academic writing or some less rigid form, I am not yet sure.
+If it is to be academic, then I need to learn to write in that style.
+Could I also illustrate any aspect of the project with the work of other authors?
+I understand about some aspects of (about) plagiarism, although how much you can quote, from a poem to publish on a personal website is something I do not know.
 There is also the technical ‘how’ of fieldnotes to consider.
-My instinct is to try to make everything perfect from the beginning but this is not possible.
+My instinct is to try to make everything perfect from the beginning, but this is not possible.
 It is impossible because I cannot pre-empt experiential learning or any insights the various processes of writing itself may produce.
-What I do know about myself is that starting to write is often not as hard as continuing to write and that the questions will be there whether I answer them by writing or not.
+What I do know about myself is that starting to write is not as hard as continuing to write and that the questions will be there whether I answer them by writing or not.